 Alder, Buck and Dune Lakes

-These are a trio of small dune-country lakes located north of Florence.
-They are lined up on the east side of Highway 101, a half to one mile north of Sutton Lake.
+The trio of lakes are lined up on the east side of Highway 101, a half to one mile north of Sutton Lake.

 Erhart, Georgia and North Georgia Lakes

 This tiny trio of lakes south of Florence is fished primarily for the trout stocked here periodically each spring.